Table of Contents

 What is unrestricted content?

 This means that this application can access any website in its web browser.
 And that includes content outside that is not family-friendly and adults.
-As result, this may damage the kid’s first experience on the internet.
+As a result, this may damage the kid’s first experience on the internet.

 When will Apple say this guideline for unrestricted content on iOS?

 Apple will only communicate if there is something new on special events such as the WWDC.
-Or on special development announcements for the Mac or and iOS.
-The chance that Apple will remove this unrestricted content label is nihil.
+Or on special development announcements for the Mac or iOS.
+The chance that Apple will remove this unrestricted label is nihil.

 Did you find technical, factual or grammatical errors on the Turn Off the Lights website?

 You can report a technical problem using the Turn Off the Lights online technical error feedback form.